dasch-swiss/dsp-ingest/docs/index.md

 # Assets

 Assets are the core of the Dsp-Ingest service.
-They can be images, videos, audio files, Excel file, etc.
+They can be different sort of files, like: images, videos, audios, etc.
 For each asset, the service stores the metadata, its original file and possibly derivative files such as keyframes for videos.